Medically reviewed by Drugs.com. Last updated on Aug 15, 2023.

 Administer PERSERIS by a healthcare provider as a subcutaneous injection in the abdomen or back of the upper arm.
 Do not administer PERSERIS by any other route.

 For detailed preparation and administration instructions, see Dosage and Administration (2.4).

-For patients who have never taken risperidone, establish tolerability with oral risperidone prior to starting PERSERIS.
+For patients who have never taken risperidone, establish tolerability with oral risperidone prior to initiating PERSERIS.

 Initiate PERSERIS at a dose of 90 mg or 120 mg once monthly by subcutaneous injection.
 Do not administer more than one dose (90 mg or 120 mg total) per month.

 Neither a loading dose nor any supplemental oral risperidone is recommended.
-A patient who misses a dose should receive the next dose as soon as possible.
+When a dose of PERSERIS is missed, administer the next PERSERIS injection as soon as possible.